cycloptux/GiselleBot-Documentation/docs/Game Integrations/azurlane.md

+---
+title: Azur Lane Integration

+---

 Azur Lane Integration
 =====================

-This module contains a few commands used to get information about **Azur Lane**, a side-scrolling shoot \'em up mobile video game created by Chinese developers Shanghai Manjuu and Xiamen Yongshi, released in 2017 for the iOS and Android operating systems.
+This module contains a few commands used to get information about **Azur Lane**, a side-scrolling shoot 'em up mobile video game created by Chinese developers Shanghai Manjuu and Xiamen Yongshi, released in 2017 for the iOS and Android operating systems.